 Infrastructure refers to underground assets such as pipes, while non-infrastructure refers to above ground assets like treatment works and reservoirs.
 These ODIs are made up from 13 measures, with our performance against each assessed as green, amber or red.
 For each measure, we agree a normal or 'reference level', which is typically close to the best historical performance.
 There is also an 'upper control limit', which is the worst level of performance that can be accounted for by reasonable natural variation.
 If we perform worse than this upper control limit, the measure moves from green to amber.
 Perform worse than the control limit for a second year in a row, and it moves to red.
 If one or more of the measures under an ODI is red, or two or more are amber, then we incur a penalty.

+We have continued to spend money on measures such as non-return valves and flood doors, which reduce the risk of flooding to individual properties and which are more cost-effective than large-scale engineering schemes.
+These schemes might cost millions of pounds to protect a handful of properties, making them an inefficient use of money and limiting the number of customers we could help.
 To deliver the outcomes our customers want demands the closest possible collaboration between us, our suppliers and our contractors.
 The majority of our £2 billion investment programme for 2015-2020 will be carried out by our delivery alliances, which will help provide our services until 2020.
 These differ from alliances elsewhere in the water industry, with an unparalleled degree of integration and alignment.

 Our alliances have been tasked with finding further efficiency savings, and we are constantly working to become ever-more efficient, challenging ourselves and setting stretching goals.
 The emphasis is on the low carbon, low whole-life cost and on-time delivery of schemes while ensuring we meet quality standards.
 Between now and 2020 we will continue to invest heavily to increase the resilience of our services and protect customers' supplies in the face of growth and climate change.
 This includes work to: